About Lee

 My Background

-After graduating from Boston College Law School (great school, highly recommend it) in 1979 I foolishly decided to explore regions outside of New England for a change, and migrated to Washington, D.C., to work at the antitrust and litigation powerhouse now known as “Howrey” (then Howrey, Simon, Baker & Murchinson).
+I grew up in a suburb of Boston and went to school in Boston.
+After graduating from Boston College Law School (great school, highly recommend it) in 1979 I impulsively decided to explore regions outside of New England for a change, and migrated to Washington, D.C., to work at the antitrust and litigation powerhouse now known as “Howrey” (then Howrey, Simon, Baker & Murchison).
 [Update: Howrey folded in the spring of 2011].

-After a couple of years I decided my best bet was to return to Boston (which I had concluded was greatly preferable to D.C. on most counts) before I expired from overwork and job-induced stress at Howrey.
-It seemed that the firm’s modus operandi was to load associates up with fantasy research projects on Friday afternoons.
-The projects would then be placed in the circular file on Monday morning, never again to see the light of day.
+After a couple of years I decided to return to Boston (which I had concluded was greatly preferable to D.C. on most counts) before I expired from overwork at Howrey.

-To my great good fortune I obtained employment at the Boston firm Choate, Hall & Stewart, where I worked at a much more gentlemanly pace (but still quite hard) with much nicer people, and was given vastly more responsibility.
+To my great good fortune, upon returning to Boston I obtained employment at Choate, Hall & Stewart, where I worked at a pace that wasn’t designed to kill me (but still quite hard) with much nicer people, and was given vastly more responsibility.

-As the “PC Revolution” took shape in the early ’80s it occurred to me that a firm that focused on that industry might provide clients with skills that the seemingly technology-illiterate (and, at the time, disinterested) firms in the area lacked.
-Today people take technology for granted, but in 1986 this was unimaginable.
-No one owned a computer, foresaw laptop computers, the Internet, smart phones, the digitization of music and books, the explosion of information and data, the benefits technology would bring to science, medicine and the Third World, or any of the stuff that gets people excited now.
+As the “PC Revolution” took shape in the early ’80s it dawned on me that a firm that focused on the computer industry might provide clients with skills that the seemingly technology-illiterate (and then-disinterested) firms in the area lacked.
+Today people take technology for granted, but in 1986 our lives today were unimaginable.
+Almost no one owned a computer, much less laptop computers or smart phones.
+No one that I was aware of foresaw the Internet, the digitization of music and books, the explosion of information and data, or the benefits and challenges technology would bring to the economies of the world over the next 30 years.
+Google, Facebook, Amazon, Twitter, Spotify – none of these companies existed, or was even imaginable.
+Apple was a moribund, IBM-PC also-ran.

-I was right in early ’80s, and thirty years later I’m still right.
-I know that my original vision was on target, and that Gesmer Updegrove LLP has been able to provide extraordinary legal representation to high technology clients around the globe.
+I was right in the early ’80s, and thirty five years later I’m still right.
+I know that my original vision was on target, and that Gesmer Updegrove LLP has been able to keep up with the amazing changes in technology and provide extraordinary legal representation to high technology clients around the globe.